 Storage of Papers and Documents

-If we retrieve papers or documents from storage in relation to continuing or new instructions to act in connection with your affairs, we will not normally charge for such retrieval.
+If we retrieve papers or documents from storage in relation to continuing or new instructions to act for you, we will not normally charge for such retrieval.
 However, we may make a charge based on time spent producing stored papers or documents to you or another at your request.
 We may also charge for reading, correspondence or other work necessary to comply with the instructions given by you or on your behalf.

 You may terminate your instructions to us at any time in writing but we will be entitled to keep all your papers and documents while there is money owing to us for our fees and expenses.
-If at any stage you do not wish us to continue doing work and/or incurring fees and expenses on your behalf you must tell us this clearly in writing.
+If at any stage you do not wish us to continue working then you must tell us this clearly in writing.

 Limitation of Liability